Harold Baily Dixon: Academic and scientific career

 Dixon was elected a Fellow of the Royal Society in 1886, and gave its Bakerian Lecture in 1893.
 He was a Fellow of the Chemical Society, serving as its president from 1909 to 1911.
 He was awarded the Royal Society's Royal Medal in 1913: "On the ground of his eminence in physical chemistry, especially in connexion with explosions in gases."

-In 1907-08 and again in 1923-25 he was President of the Manchester Literary and Philosophical Society.
+In 1907–08 and again in 1923–25 he was President of the Manchester Literary and Philosophical Society.

 During the First World War, Dixon became in 1915 Deputy Inspector of High Explosives for the Manchester area, for which service he was made a Commander of The Most Excellent Order of the British Empire (CBE) in 1918.

 In 1922 he was appointed Honorary Professor of Chemistry at Manchester University and supervised research on ignition of gases for the Safety in Mines Research Board in 1927.

 Dixon, who made his home in Fallowfield, Manchester, died in Lytham, Lancashire on 18 September 1930, aged seventy-eight.

 Football career

 Usually in the position of forward, Dixon played football for Westminster School in his final year 1870–71.
 When he started at university he was a founder member of Oxford University's Amateur Football Club at its inception on 9 November 1871.
-He played with them in the second competition for the FA Cup when Oxford reached the Cup Final, played at Lillie Bridge ground, West Brompton, on 29 March 1873, only to lose to the Wanderers by 2 goals to nil.
+He played with them in the second competition for the FA Cup when Oxford reached the Cup Final, played at Lillie bridge, West Brompton, on 29 March 1873, losing 2–0 Wanderers.
 He did later play for the Wanderers, as well as at county level for Middlesex.

 Unlike most of his footballing university contemporaries, he did not take part in the Varsity matches which would have earned him a 'Blue'.